Dr. med. Dirk Manski

 Drains and Catheters:

-Remove the pelvic drain if the daily drainage volume is well below 50 ml, ureteral splint after 5–7 days, and bladder catheter after 5–10 days.
+Remove the pelvic drain if the daily drainage volume is below 50 ml, ureteral splint after 5–7 days, and bladder catheter after 5–10 days.
 Removal (consider cystography) depends on the amount of bladder reconstruction.

 Complications of Ureteral Reimplantation